-What are your top tips for securing national media coverage in serious daily newspapers or the BBC?7th June 2017 / Blog
+What are your top tips for securing national media coverage in serious daily newspapers or the BBC?7th June 2017 / All, How To

 How to secure national press coverage

 Here’s a very old post I wrote that includes some tips on how to pitch to the BBC.
 Despite it being written over seven years ago, the advice holds true and the key to being a good spokesperson is:

 - Don’t promise and then not deliver